Thoroughbred racing in Australia: Horses

 An early importation to Australia was the Arabian stallion (Old) Hector, whose bloodlines are to be found in the pedigrees of some Australian Thoroughbreds.

 The first horses that came to Australia arrived on the Lady Penrhyn with the First Fleet on 26 January 1788.
 It is thought that they consisted of one stallion, one colt, three mares, and two fillies from Cape Town, South Africa.
 (Young) Rockingham was one of the first bloodhorses to be imported into Australia, c.
 1797.
 In 1802, the stallion Northumberland and an English mare were imported, followed shortly thereafter by Washington, a stallion from America.
 (Old) Hector, was an important Arabian horse that was imported to Australia c.
 1803 and whose bloodlines have survived in Australian Thoroughbred pedigrees.
 Northumberland and Hector were the two leading sires in Australia until 1820.
 These sires and a number of other Arabian stallions contributed to the breeding up of the bloodhorse population prior to 1825.
 Manto, imported in 1825, was the first General Stud Book recorded Thoroughbred mare known by name to arrive in Australia.
 Her family is still producing winners.
 In 1826 the Thoroughbred stallion Peter Fin, and mares Cutty Sark and Spaewife, were imported.

 The first recorded public auction of bloodstock took place in 1805.
 After the 1830s more English bred horses were imported for racing, as more racing clubs were formed in the country areas of New South Wales.
+The politician and race-horse owner William Long claimed that the breeding of thoroughbreds had improved the quality of hackney, carriage, saddle and buggy horses in Australia.